Thaerious/sharcnet-vacation/test/manual_integration/readme.md

+## Intro

 The files in this directory are used on the command line to trigger functionality without running the web server.

 ## Example